 - phone Council's Immunisation Officer on 5671 2211

 Many vaccines are routinely provided free of charge to Australian secondary school students under the National Immunisation Program.

 The protection provided by some childhood immunisations fades over time and needs to be boosted in adolescence.
 Secondary school students are at an age when a vaccine will be most effective and provide protection before possible exposure to a disease.

 Immunisation is most commonly given to students through council visits to secondary schools or students can attend a public immunisation session if they are absent from school on the day of immunisations.
 Parents must return a consent card to the school when requested, providing or refusing their consent.

 If your child's immunisations are not up to date your GP can develop a catch up program with you.
-Please contact our Health Department if you have questions about a catch up schedule.
+Please contact our Immunisation Team if you have questions about a catch up schedule.
 Please ensure you have a catch up program before you attend a public infant immunisation session.
 Immunisation catch up programs take time to develop and we cannot develop a program with you during an infant immunisation session.